gdi3d/learning-to-build/docs/app/frontend.md

 What I like about **Bulma** is that it's a nice choice for people that are getting started because of it simplicity and good documentation.

-Once you understand the basics behind one CSS Framework, you can easily jump into a new one quite easy.
+Once you understand the basics behind one CSS Framework, you can easily jump into a new one.

-> In a nutshell: A CSS Framework provides predefined *CSS classes* that helps you build your web page (look and feel).
+!> In a nutshell: A CSS Framework provides predefined *CSS classes* that helps you build your web page (look and feel).
 These **classes** are CSS definitions that you can use together to: Create buttons, notifications, different layouts and so on.

 I recommend that you start by skimming the docs to have a rough idea of what's all about: [https://bulma.io/documentation/overview/start/](https://bulma.io/documentation/overview/start/)

-## Index file
+## Landing Page (index.html)

 All the code for the frontend is located at `app/web/`.

 Open the file at `app/web/templates/index.html` with your favorite code editor.

+!> If you don't have a code editor, [Visual Studio Code](https://code.visualstudio.com/docs/introvideos/basics) it's a good, and free, tool to use.

-This is the *main page* of our application, where our users can paste a **youtube link** and send it to our backend to be converted into an mp3 file.
+This is the *main page* of our application, where our users can paste a **youtube link** and send it to our backend to be converted into an mp3.

 To better understand it, let's start by analyzing each section in this file.

-## Head
+## Head Section

 ```
 <!DOCTYPE html>